 To make changes to your metadata in Metabase, visit the Data Model tab in the Admin panel.
 The Data Model tab displays options to edit metadata for the database, tables, and columns.
 For example, you can edit a column’s name, visibility, type, and description.
 You can also remap foreign keys to give human readable names to foreign key columns!

 Some tips for making life easier for people:

 - When column names are confusing, you can change their names or add a description.

 - If you have address columns, you can hide them from your users to protect privacy.

 - You can pick your preferred filter interface from three options (search box, list of values, or plain input box).

-Perhaps the most important piece of metadata you can change is the data type (far right of the screen in Figure 10).
-As depicted in Figure 8 below, there is a long list of data types to choose from.
-Selecting the correct data type for a column can connect information across multiple tables, and give context to Metabase so it can choose visualizations appropriate for your data types.
+Perhaps the most important piece of metadata you can change is the field type.
+As depicted in figure 10 below, there is a long list of field types to choose from.
+Selecting the correct type for a column can connect information across multiple tables, and give context to Metabase so it can choose visualizations appropriate for your field types.
 For example, once you’ve accurately identified latitude and longitude columns in your table, you will be able to use map visualizations.

 Anyone can package up data into models.

 Thanks for your feedback!